How virtual simulation saved the day by drastically reducing the number of physical prototypes needed.

 We could have stopped the story there but in reality, we not only reduced costs but we found flaws in our models we’d previously not seen.
 Hinges that had the potential to fail and fittings that would last longer if they moved a few mm from where we had them.
 It was enough to make us seriously consider whether or not we would invest in the software package and training for ourselves but maybe that’s something to consider next year.

-Stop wasting money on counless prototypes.
-We can help you test them virtually.
+Stop wasting money on countless prototypes.